Types Of Turquoise

 It has become a color standard in the industry.
 The mine became famous for its rounded, bright blue nuggets with black matrix.
 Few turquoise mines produced nuggets, especially of this quality.

 Old natural Kingman Turquoise is rare.
-The Colbaugh’s own this mine and the turquoise Mountain mine, their company name is Colbough Processing.
-The have recently gone back into the section of the Kingman mine and are digging and bringing our some new Natural KIngman Turquoise.
+The Colbaughs own this mine and the Turquoise Mountain mine; their company name is Colbaugh Processing.
+They have recently gone back into the section of the Kingman mine and are digging out new natural Kingman Turquoise.

 Shop Kingman Turquoise